 Treasury Inspector General for Tax Administration Audits of Inflation Reduction Act of 2022 Tax Law Changes

-This table presents in-process or planned TIGTA audits that will evaluate IRA provisions related to the filing and processing of individual tax returns.
+This table presents in-process or planned TIGTA audits that will evaluate IRA provisions related to the filing and processing of tax returns.
+This table is restricted to audit coverage in the Returns Processing and Account Services business unit.